This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 Maybe it was just the boat that we ended up with, but we found we had better views of the fish by just looking over the side of the boat.

-That part aside, we found the boat trip as a whole to be a very worthwhile and enjoyable experience for the whole family.
+That part aside, we found the boat trip as a whole to be very worthwhile.
+If you’re visiting Cabo with kids, a boat ride can be an enjoyable experience for the whole family.

 We paid $20 per person for a half-hour ride (the kids were free because they rode with us).
 And that was about the perfect amount of time to hold our kids’ interest.